 SECURING OUR WORLD’S DIGITAL FUTURE

-Cybersecurity for the common good, for nonprofits, globally
+Cybersecurity as a common good for nonprofits, globally

 30 September 2024, Peace Palace, The Hague (NL)